Table of Contents

 Final Grade Appeal

 Yet, the college recognizes that at times students may believe that a grade has been unfairly assigned and want to appeal the grade.
-Students enrolled in a course offered in a department or program within Watson College have the right to do so, though in keeping with the University Bulletin, grade appeals in general will not be supported unless an error was made by the instructor.
+Students enrolled in a course offered in a department or program within Watson College have the right to do so, though in keeping with the University Academic Guide, grade appeals in general will not be supported unless an error was made by the instructor.
 Students who wish to appeal a grade received in a Watson College course must follow the steps outlined below.

 First Step - Instructor of Record